DecentralizedSysGroup/eip-1559-empirical-study/README.md

 ## Summary

+- [[click here to download the raw data]](https://eip-1559-waiting-time-data.s3.us-west-002.backblazeb2.com/rawdata.tar.gz).
+The (compressed) raw data is about 20GB.
+After downloading it you should create a folder named `compressed/` to store the raw data.
-- Waiting time (Section 5.3): Folder `rawdata/` contains raw data used for waiting time analysis.
+- Waiting time (Section 5.3): Folder `compressed/` contains raw data used for waiting time analysis.
 Folder `blockdata/` contains the processed data `blockdata.npy` and a detailed `waitingtime_csv.csv` file.
 - Network spikes (Table 4 & Figure 10): Folder `spikedata/` contains the data of network spikes.
 - Miner's revenue (Figure 11 & 12): Folder `MEVdata/` contains raw data used for MEV analysis.
 Folder `MEVfig/` contains a detailed `MEVdata.csv` file and the figures.